 Half-Life 2 features a few situations where nearby gas tanks can be turned on and the vapors ignited as a convenient zombie solution.
 Used to spectacular effect in Ravenholm.

-In Half-Life 2 Episode One you can use highway flares to light up dark areas, or to light up dark zombies.
-In one particular situation, you're rather quickly out of flashlight power and flares, so lighting up some zombies is a rather convenient way to get some light.
+In Half-Life 2 Episode One you can use highway flares to light up dark areas or to light up dark zombies (15 of them to get the "Zombie-que" achievement).
+In one particular situation, you're rather quickly out of flashlight power and flares so lighting up some zombies is a rather convenient way to get some light.
+Seeing how you only have the Gravity Gun, your flashlight and flares are the only thing that gives you and Alyx a fighting chance against headcrab zombies, especially the Zombines and Fast Zombies.

 And then, because after all there is a human puppet being controlled by that headcrab, they scream.
 And scream.
 And scream.
 Just... just shoot him already.
 To make it worse, this is what they're screaming, played backwards.